joshuagenders/Lupi/WorkingNotes.md

 ## Maybe - Website for the tool
 Static site generator

+## Maybe - add returned string count to exit conditions
+- think about checking returned strings from methods for exit condition (what is the use case - particular error codes?)
+  - would need to keep track of matches

 ## Maybe - Datasources
 Thread-safe implementations of datasources, making scope access and lifetime obvious